 We've just added the event notification code, but how is the client registration to the broadcaster going to work?
 Jersey has a concept of an "event channel", which is essentially a long-running running connection established by the client the server uses to send the event data to.
 Events sent from the server are a long-running response (typically to a HTTP GET request made by the client) being sent from the server in "chunks".
 EventChannel is a class in the Jersey API that represents this SSE connection.
 Let's add a method to the DataProvider class for registering a new EventChannel to the broadcaster:

-static void addEventChannel(EventChannel ec) {
+static void addEventOutput(EventOutput eo) {

-sseBroadcaster.add(ec);
+sseBroadcaster.add(eo);

 }

 Now we have to add a resource method to our DrawingsResource class responding to HTTP GET request, establishing the SSE EventChannel connection.
 Open the DrawingsResource class and add the following method to it:

 @GET

 @Path("events")

-@Produces(EventChannel.SERVER_SENT_EVENTS)
+@Produces(SseFeature.SERVER_SENT_EVENTS)

-public EventChannel getEvents() {
+public EventOutput getEvents() {

-EventChannel ec = new EventChannel();
+EventOutput eo = new EventOutput();

-DataProvider.addEventChannel(ec);
+DataProvider.addEventOutput(eo);

-return ec;
+return eo;

 }

-As you can see, this method adds another sub-resource mapped to …/drawings/events URI, it produces a response of type text/event-stream (EventChannel.SERVER_SENT_EVENTS constant value), which is the standard media type for SSE and all it does is creating a new EventChannel instance, registering it to our broadcaster (through the DataProvider.addEventChannel() method we added in the previous step), and returning it.
+As you can see, this method adds another sub-resource mapped to …/drawings/events URI, it produces a response of type text/event-stream (SseFeature.SERVER_SENT_EVENTS constant value), which is the standard media type for SSE and all it does is creating a new EventOutput instance, registering it to our broadcaster (through the DataProvider.addEventOutput() method we added in the previous step), and returning it.
 Jersey keeps the connection open, and releases the container thread for processing other requests (i.e. open SSE connections don't block container threads).

-Finally we need to add a special MessageBodyWriter for SSE to our JaxrsApplication (so that Jersey knows how to convert the event objects to the stream of data sent on the wire).
-Doing that is simple – just go to the JaxrsApplication class constructor and add OutboundEventWriter.class to the list of classes passed to the super constructor, so now the call to super() should look like this:
+Finally we need to add a special configuration for SSE to our JaxrsApplication (so that Jersey knows how to convert the event objects to the stream of data sent on the wire).
+Doing that is simple – just go to the JaxrsApplication class and add SseFeature.classto the list of registered classes like this:

-super(DrawingsResource.class, OutboundEventWriter.class);
+classes.add(SseFeature.class);

 Let's run the project to see if it works (right-click on the project and click Run).
 Once the browser opens, try adding a new drawing again – this time you should see the new drawing is displayed in the list of drawings right away.
 Since the front-end now receives the events.

 Try opening another browser window, so that you have the application in two windows side-by-side.
 Try adding/deleting drawings in one window and watch how the list of drawings gets automatically updated in both.